Students without a High School Diploma

 |3||Natural Science||BIO, CHE, PHY or PHS|

-Because of the nature of the program and the demands of college, this method of obtaining an equivalency diploma is most appropriate for persons at least 18 years of age who have experienced a break in their formal education.
+Because of the demands of college, this method of obtaining an equivalency diploma is most appropriate for persons at least 18 years of age who have experienced a break in their formal education.

 Admission of Home-Schooled Students